 - La Cerdanya (18,000 people): Alp, Bellver de Cerdanya, Bolvir, Das, Fontanals de Cerdanya, Ger, Guils de Cerdanya, Isòvol, Lles de Cerdanya, Llívia, Meranges, Montellà i Martinet, Prats i Sansor, Prullans, Puigcerdà, Riu de Cerdanya, Urús

 - Terres de l'Ebre (62,000 people): Tortosa, Roquetes and Amposta

 Generally speaking, the public in these areas is advised to stay at home.

 It is recommended that people only leave the house for the following reasons: to work, for health and care reasons, to buy essential food and drink, to go to the bank, for other purchases by appointment, to do sport outdoors, to look after allotments and for force majeure, as well as procedures that cannot be postponed, like exams, renewing ID and permits.

-Meetings of over 10 people in both private and public are prohibited, except for work or on public transport.
+Meetings of over 6 people in both private and public are prohibited, except for work or on public transport.
 This applies to all of Catalonia as of September 23.

 Allowed but with restrictions

-Hotels and tourist apartments are also allowed to operate, but with 50% capacity in communal areas.
+Hotels and tourist apartments in all affected areas are also allowed to operate, but at 50% capacity in communal areas.

 Shops are recommended to only accept clients by appointment.

-Places offering cultural events and shows, as well as establishments offering fun activities, sports centers, gyms and similar can only open up to 50% of their capacity.
+Places offering cultural events and shows, as well as establishments putting on fun activities, sports centers, gyms, and similar venues can only open at 50 to 70% of their capacity.